Baldur’s Gate 3 Joining Failed Error [FIXED]

 Clear Local Data For Baldur’s Gate 3

-Some players have reportedly fixed the issue by removing the entirety of Baldur’s Gate 3 local data.
+If the above fix didn’t work for you then I recommend clearing the local data for Baldur’s Gate 3.
 Doing this makes the game think that it’s a completely fresh install.
 This way, the game would rebuild all the new paths and configuration files from scratch.
 This is because your local save file could have gone bad.

 Follow these steps to clear the data in its entirety: